 Cloud Adoption as the Foundation for Security, Compliance, and Efficiency in Finance

 A Deloitte study found that 72% to 88% of respondents across industries agreed that cloud investments have helped them gain a competitive edge.
 Although finance respondents indicate that they do not experience a direct influence of cloud technology on improved competitiveness, they noted that leveraging cloud technology allowed for a seamless adoption of ERP systems.
 As a rule, this improvement leads to streamlined operations, reducing delays in transactions, approvals, and customer service responses.
-Ultimately, companies improve the customer interaction with financial services and, hence, win competition.
+Ultimately, FinTech companies improve the customer interaction with financial services and, hence, win competition.

 By moving critical operations to the cloud, companies get: